glyh/on_pal/language/syntax.md

     \\ a series
       \\ of multiline string
         \\ Note that it is indentation insignificant
- ;
+ ; // And I borrow this from Zig

 formatted = ~f"1 + 1 = {1 + 1}\n"; // this is a f-string
+// in general, if you see a `~` it implies that the following is a sigil(concept borrowed from elixir).

 // Built-in containers

-// Brackets denote homongenious, while braces denote heterogeneous [abc: "foo", def: "bar"]; // we have growable homongeneous map, borrowed from elixir
+// Brackets denote homongenious, while braces denote heterogeneous [abc: "foo", def: "bar"]; // we have growable homongeneous map
 // it should be note that, this is just the short form for:
 [:abc -> "foo", :def -> "bar"];
 // just as in elixir, and yes we have atoms like elixir(or keyword in clojure)